 So I thought that I’d share our savings journey by documenting here where we start and how we achieved our 30k goals last time 🙂

 A lot of where we started had little to do with the physical dollar and more with changing our mindset!
 But then of course comes the money side of things, which I know for some people can be super daunting.

 But trust me, once you get your head around things, and also start to see what’s truly important to you and why it all becomes a lot easier!
 Some might even say fun!

 I have found that this has been the truth for a lot of people, especially women.
 Thinking that someone else will take care of the money, or feeling like if they don’t know, the problems are not there!

 I know that money can be a huge stress inducer for people because I’ve been there!
-I am there!
-I get it!
+Heck, I am there – I get it!
 But it’s so important to be aware of your financial situation, to understand your income sources and where your money goes!

 Both of us have access to our accounts, are across what goes in and what goes out and we talk about money with each other to understand where we are at and where we want to be!

 Whether you are an individual or a couple, be across your money!!
-Whether you are working or not, know what’s going on!
+Whether you are working or not, you NEED to be aware of what’s going on!

 I think it’s super important to have some goals in place to motivate you to work towards.